The Baseball Encyclopedia: Adjustments to historical stats

 Before the book's release, a five-person Special Baseball Records Committee was formed by MLB.
 This group had multiple meetings and discussed proposed corrections to players' stats, in addition to deciding how old rules would be interpreted.
+It also addressed the scope of which past leagues would be granted "major league" status.
+It ruled that 19th-century and modern major league records would be treated as part of a single set of records "without arbitrary division", but that the National Association of Professional Base Ball Players (NAPBBP), the dominant league from 1871 to 1875, would not be called a major league "due to its erratic scheduling and procedures."

 One issue the committee dealt with was the treatment of walks in the 1876 and 1887 seasons.
 In the former year they had been officially recorded as outs, and they had been ruled as base hits in 1887.
 The group opted against the original interpretations, electing to use modern rules, under which walks did not count as hits or outs.
 Cap Anson was one player whose statistical record was affected by this change.
 Having previously been listed with nearly 3,500 lifetime hits, he lost 60 hits from walks during the 1887 season and 423 pre-1876 hits, which were not counted by The Baseball Encyclopedia.
 These changes left Anson five hits short of the 3,000 hit club, according to the book.
 Ty Cobb, who held MLB's career record for base hits at the time, had his total adjusted upward from 4,191 hits to 4,192.
-Among pitchers whose records were changed, Christy Mathewson, who had been tied for the most career wins by an NL pitcher, had a reduction of six wins; Walter Johnson also had his win total lowered.
+Among pitchers whose records were changed, Christy Mathewson, who had been tied for the most career wins by an NL pitcher with Grover Cleveland Alexander, had a reduction of six wins.
+Walter Johnson also had his win total lowered.